theharshaverma/CatPhotoApp/README.md

-# CatPhotoApp
-FreeCodeCamp course project to learn the most common HTML tags by building your own cat photo app.
 HTML Tags & Cat Photo App

 Welcome to the HTML Tags & Cat Photo App repository!
 This project is designed to help you learn the most common HTML tags by building a simple and fun cat photo app.